flaminisx/gulp-sass-pug-es6-template/readme.md

 3. `cd %your_project_name%`
 4. `./install.sh`

-You can use `npm run dev` for starting browser-sync server or `npm run build` to build assets into _./dist_ folder
+You can use `npm start` for starting browser-sync server or `npm run build` to build assets into _./dist_ folder

 ### WARNING!